TMasak/cerss/README.md

-While the separable-plus-banded model and the separable component decomposition form the basis for the `surfcov` package available [here](https://github.com/TMasak/surfcov), which was created later (and hence is not used here, all the functions are wrapped in .R scripts here), this repo provides the code for reproducing the results in the aforementioned papers.
+While the separable-plus-banded model and the separable component decomposition form the basis for the `surfcov` package available [here](https://github.com/TMasak/surfcov), the package was created only later.
+The simulation studies in the paper are instead produced by the scripts included here, which contain all the functions.
+As such, this repo provides the code for reproducing the results in the aforementioned papers.
 A total majority of these were computed on a [cluster](https://www.epfl.ch/research/facilities/scitas/).
 The remainder of this page shows examples how to reproduce (chunks of) the results on a single machine, running R version 4.0.4 (2021-02-15).